LaodaLuo/x-prompt/executor.md

     - Compare `SpecBinding.SpecVersion` with `SpecLock.version`.
     - If `SpecBinding.SpecHash` differs from `SpecLock.specHash` AND `SpecLock.specHash` is not a placeholder, **abort** and emit a drift report (do not execute).
     - For each bound field, verify current spec value against `SpecBinding.Fields[*].value`.
 If mismatch, **abort** with drift details.

+1.5. **MCP Document Fetch**:

+    - If task contains `Tools.MCPDocuments`, fetch documentation before execution:
+      - For each document entry, call the specified MCP tool (e.g., `mcp__context7__get-library-docs`).
+      - Pass libraryID, topic, and tokens parameters.
+      - Store fetched documentation in execution context for reference.
+      - If fetch fails, **abort** with error: "Failed to fetch required documentation: {libraryID}".
+    - If `allow_external_network` is false but MCPDocuments exists, **abort** with error.

 2. **Inputs & Tools Gate**: